mrbid/XFCE_THEMES/README.md

 _The original themes are included in the repsitory for comparison and reference._

 #### Licensing:
-Since both Hitori and Dots themes had been released as "GPLv2 or later" on xfce-look.org that is the same licence I used for these modifications.
+Since both Hitori and Dots themes had been released as "GPLv2 or later" on xfce-look.org.
 Although I have since noticed Dots Black specifies "GPL-3.0+" in the [`themerc`](https://github.com/mrbid/XFCE_THEMES/blob/main/Dots%20Black/xfwm4/themerc) file.
+Technically all of the image assets are from the Dots theme and the `menu-active.png` taken from Hitori is so basic and only retains its original image dimensions and not colour shade...
+The license should continue as the Dots licence [`GPL-3.0+`](https://www.gnu.org/licenses/gpl-3.0.html).
+The themerc is also taken from the Hitori theme but again this is just a basic configuration file.

 #### Notes:
 - Alternatively [Numix](https://www.xfce-look.org/p/1013541/)[[2](https://github.com/numixproject/numix-gtk-theme/tree/master/src)] window panel theme is also pretty good.